aws-samples/serverless-webhook-forwarder/README.md

 #### Step 4 - Test

-The final step is to test the solution to make sure it all works.
+The final step is to test the solution to make sure it all works (make sure the CodePipeline deployment has finished first).
 You will need to retrieve your API URL from [API Gateway](https://console.aws.amazon.com/apigateway/home) by clicking on the `webhookForwarderApi` API and copying the `Invoke URL` from the subsequent screen.

 When you put this URL into your browser, you will send a GET request to API Gateway which will perform an authorisation check (initially by checking if